Azure/bicep-types-az/generated/guestconfiguration/microsoft.guestconfiguration/2018-01-20-preview/types.md

 ### Properties
 * **assignmentHash**: string (ReadOnly): Combined hash of the configuration package and parameters.
 * **complianceReason**: string (ReadOnly): Reason for the complianceStatus for the assigned guest configuration.
 * **complianceStatus**: 'Compliant' | 'NotCompliant' | 'Pending' (ReadOnly): A value indicating compliance status of the virtual machine for the assigned guest configuration.
-Possible values include: 'Compliant', 'NotCompliant', 'Pending'
 * **guestConfiguration**: [GuestConfigurationNavigation](#guestconfigurationnavigation): Guest configuration is an artifact that encapsulates DSC configuration and its dependencies.
 The artifact is a zip file containing DSC configuration (as MOF) and dependent resources and other dependencies like modules.
 * **latestReportId**: string (ReadOnly): Id of the latest guest configuration assignment report.
 * **location**: string (ReadOnly): Region where VM is located.
 * **provisioningState**: 'Succeeded' (ReadOnly): The provisioning state, which only appears in the response.
-Possible values include: 'Succeeded'

 ## GuestConfigurationNavigation
 ### Properties
 * **configurationParameter**: [ConfigurationParameterList](#configurationparameterlist): Represents the list for configuration parameters.
 * **kind**: 'DSC': Kind of the guest configuration.
 For example:DSC.
-Possible values include: 'DSC'
 * **name**: string (ReadOnly): Name of the guest configuration.
 * **type**: string (ReadOnly): Type of the guest configuration.